Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Experiment

-\textbf{Component-wise analysis. } To investigate the impact of each component, we perform a series of ablation studies.
-We analyze the effects of removing the local and global branches, as well as a configuration that excludes the center loss and boundary constraints.
+\textbf{Effectiveness of our modules.} To investigate the impact of each component, we perform a series of ablation studies.
+We analyze the effects of removing the local and global branches, as well as of removing the center loss and boundary threshold.
 Additionally, we train a binary classifier without employing contrastive learning.
-All models are trained and evaluated under the same experimental setup, and we report the average detection and attribution performance across all three parts of the OmniFake dataset.
-The results are shown in \Cref{fig:compcmp}.
+We train and evaluate all models under the same setup, yielding the average detection and attribution performance across all three parts of the OmniFake dataset, as shown in \cref{fig:compcmp}.
 The results demonstrate the clear advantage of our dual-path model over the single-branch variants, confirming the superiority of our multi-level feature fusion.
 Our OmniDFA outperforms a plain binary classifier by capturing finer inter-class distinctions, which consequently enhances fake image detection accuracy.
-Furthermore, compared to the model trained without boundary constraints, our full framework shows stronger discriminative capability on real images.
-This underscores the importance of leveraging large-scale, category-rich datasets for training, thereby highlighting a critical advantage of our dataset.
+The results demonstrate that our model establishes a strong baseline for the novel paradigm we have introduced, thereby facilitating future research.